ronjohn4/JIRAintegrations/README.md

 # JIRA Integrations Scripts

+JIRA Integrations is a set of Python scripts used to access a JIRA project.
+Scripts create Epic, backlog and project stats.
+Command line scripts are Posix compliant and should provide sufficient help.

 `JIRAWeb.py` - simply unformatted list of active epics and associated stats.
 There is also a completed epic list.
+This list is presented in HTML using Flask.

 `JIRAbacklogstats.py` - command to display statistics on a backlog.